 Pocket money helps teens get into the routine of managing money and thinking about where each pound goes.

-With GoHenry, you can set up regular pocket money payments to your teen through your parent app.
-Your teen can then manage their money through their own app, while using their own prepaid debit card to spend their money.
+With a pocket money app like GoHenry, you can set up regular pocket money payments to your teen through your parent app.
+Your teen can then manage their money through their own app, while using their own teen debit card to spend their money.
 Alongside this, GoHenry teens get access to in-app Money Missions, where they can expand their financial education and learn about money basics, investing, saving, compound interest, borrowing, giving, and more.

 As they learn about budgeting, it's important that teenagers see where their money comes from and where it's going.
 In the GoHenry app, both parents and teens can view transactions for the last 12 months on the website and eight weeks via the mobile app.
 Parents can also keep an eye on their teen's spending habits with real-time notifications whenever their teen uses the GoHenry prepaid debit card.